SolangeUG/toolkitten/summer-of-code/week-01/wk1-hackathon-submissions/hackathon-challenge-continent-counter.md

 - random world generator
 - fastest program
 - benchmarking
-- extension of the problem to n x n size world
+- extension of the problem to nxn size world

 If you are **intermediate/advanced** try to do your own research about Civilization III and then start working on the above.
 Submit your program via **pull request** with the following file name: